sailpoint-oss/developer.sailpoint.com/products/idn/docs/event-triggers/available/source-created.md

 ---
 id: source-created
 title: Source Created
+description: Source Created events occur when a new source is successfully created via the API or the Admin UI.
 ---

 ## Event Context

 Source Created events occur when a new source is successfully created via the API or the Admin UI.
 Some uses cases for this trigger include the following:

 - Provide evidence to show auditors connector logic and sources are not manipulated outside of proper change control processes.
 - Auto-configure new sources with proper owners using external data sources.